yogsototh/yblog/multi/blog/Haskell-the-Hard-Way.md

 en:  >   for example `IO a`, but also `Maybe a`, `[a]`, etc...
 fr:  > - Pour être une monade utile, votre fonction doit obéir à quelques règles.
 en:  > - To be a useful monad, your function must obey some rules.
-fr:  >   Si votre construction n'obéit pas à ces règles, des choses étranges pourrait se produire:
+fr:  >   Si votre construction n'obéit pas à ces règles, des choses étranges pourraient se produire :
 en:  >   If your construction does not obey these rules strange things might happens:
- >

  >   ~~~
  >   return a >>= k  ==  k a
  >   m >>= return  ==  m